|

 Sir Edward Lovett Pearce,

-designer of the Irish Houses of Parliament,
+designer of the Irish Houses of Parliament.

 It is a pretty little turreted house

-at the end of the formal gardens to the N,
+at the end of the formal gardens to the N.

-lodge at far end,
+lodge at far end.

-2 turrets, pointed roof,
+Two turrets, pointed roof,

 spiral staircase in RHS turret,

-gate into small enclosed stone yard at back,
+gate into small enclosed stone yard at back.

-over the wall beyond it is
+Over the wall beyond it is

 St John's Rd, the dual carriageway running along past